Class A CDL Solo Truck Driver - RECENT GRADUATES OK!

 Youth counselor job in Lubbock, TX

-$5,000 Sign-On Bonus for eligible rehires and external hires that meet required qualifications and conditions for payment.
+$5,000 hiring bonus for eligible external hires that meet required qualifications and conditions for payment.
 Providence caregivers are not simply valued - they're invaluable.
 Join our team at Covenant Children's Hospital (Methodist Children's Hospital) and thrive in our culture of patient-focused, whole-person care built on understanding, commitment, and mutual respect.
 Your voice matters here, because we know that to inspire and retain the best people, we must empower them.

 Functioning as a member of the health care team, the Child Life Specialist is responsible for supporting children, teens, and family members in the health care setting by providing developmentally appropriate play/recreation and activities, education and preparation for medical procedures, and emotional support of the child and family.

-Please note the following important details regarding this role:
+Please note the following important details regarding this position:

 Required qualifications: